NEAR FAULTLESS COOKERY.

 As expected the atmosphere is extremely formal.
 With men required to wear a blazer & tie and many of the women dressed to the nine.
 The Ritz Restaurant is not really the type of place you will stumbled into, many will have this date circled in their calendars for weeks.

 The most important part of any restaurant is the food and the cookery at the Ritz Restaurant is near faultless.
 Every plate is full of flavour, with each gel, puree or jus packing a punch.
 The menu is full of seasonal ingredients that are handled with great care and passion.
 Executive Chef John Williams MBE has been at the helm for over 15 years and he continues to invigorate and modernise the menu with success.

 Every dish I had was of the highest quality in terms of produce and taste.
-However, I do have a particular soft sport for desserts at the Ritz Restaurant.
+However, I do have a particular soft spot for desserts at the Ritz Restaurant.
 These are some of the most intricate and attractive in London.

 On this occasion I had the Exotic Fruit Soufflé with Coconut Sorbet, and it was simply sublime.
 The soufflé was light with a sweet pineapple flavour, and some caramelised chunks on top provided an extra indulgence.
 The towering dessert was perfectly paired with a stunning coconut sorbet to balance the dish.

 The service is usually above and beyond what you would expect from a Michelin star restaurant.
 Unfortunately, in this instance there was definitely room for improvement.
 One waiter filled my drink to the brim and then spilt it on our table.
 On request a new drink was brought to the table promptly without debate.